Powerball Ticket Sold In Florida Hits $238 Million Jackpot

 The next drawing is March 31, 2021, with an estimated jackpot of $20 million and a cash value of $13.6 million.

-Be sure to watch the Powerball drawings on Saturday nights during the CBS4 News at 11, your official lottery station.MORE NEWS: Florida's 'Anti-Riot' Bill Faces Uncertain Fate In Senate
+Be sure to watch the Powerball drawings on Saturday nights during the CBS4 News at 11, your official lottery station.MORE NEWS: ‘We Don't Anticipate Any Curfews’: Spring Break Scene Very Different In Fort Lauderdale

 (©2021 CBS Broadcasting Inc. All Rights Reserved.
 Cable News Network, Inc., a Time Warner Company, contributed to this report.)